picture of people's hand gestures when arguing side by side, divided by red and blue color

 Disagree Better by How You Think

-• Avoid making assumptions about someone’s motives.
+• Avoid assumptions about others’ motives.

 • Be curious.
+Lead with curiosity, not certainty

 Image